 Article 44 of the Asylum Code states that during the reception and identification procedures, the Director (Διοικητής) and staff of the RIC or CCAC must ensure that third country citizens or stateless persons: a) live in decent living conditions, b) maintain their family unity, c) have access to emergency health care and necessary treatment or psychosocial support, d) receive the appropriate treatment, in case they belong to vulnerable groups, particularly if they are UAM or persons with disabilities, e) are sufficiently informed about their rights and obligations, f) have access to guidance and legal advice and assistance, g) maintain contact with institutions and civil society organisations active in the field of migration and human rights that provide legal or social assistance and h) have the right to communicate with their relatives and loved ones.

 Asylum seekers are entitled to reception conditions from the time they submit an asylum application and throughout the asylum procedure.
-In case of status recognition, reception conditions are terminated (with a few exceptions) 30 days after having been granted a positive decision.
+As regards children, reception conditions apply to minors, unaccompanied or not, and to separated minors, regardless of whether they have submitted an application for international protection.
+In case of status recognition, reception conditions are terminated (with a few exceptions) within 30 days of the notification of the positive decision.
 In the specific case of UAM, this time limit starts counting from the time they reach adulthood.

 Article 235 L 4389/2016.